draggsconnor/BlipKit/manual/waveforms.md

 	</div>
 </div>

+To enable the volume attribute's normal behaviour anyway, the attribute `BK_TRIANGLE_IGNORES_VOLUME` can be set to 0:

+{% highlight c %}
+// Enable normal volume behaviour
+BKTrackSetAttr (& track, BK_TRIANGLE_IGNORES_VOLUME, 0);
+{% endhighlight %}

 ## Noise

-Noise is a square wave whose phase amplitudes are randomly either 0 or at their full volume.
+Noise is a square wave whose phase amplitudes are randomly either 0 or at their maximum volume.
 This is controlled by a 16 bit random generator, which means that the noise pattern is repeated after 65536 phases.
 This can be heard on high notes.

 *Interestingly, the random pattern contains a part which could be identified as a ghost voice.* 👻